Turf City MRT station: History

 Turf City station was first announced on 20 September 2022 by then-Transport Minister S. Iswaran.
 The station will be constructed as part of Phase 2 of the Cross Island Line (CRL), a 15 km segment spanning six stations from this station to Jurong Lake District MRT station.
 The station is expected to be completed in 2032.

 Built to serve a new residential development at Turf City, the tenants of the sports complex had to move out before the end of 2023.

 Through environmental impact studies, the station site was shifted slightly south from its original planned alignment.
 This was to limit the construction area needed to build the station, reducing the impact on the wildlife in the surrounding forested area.

 The contract for the design and construction of Turf City station and tunnels was awarded to a joint venture between Shanghai Tunnel Engineering Co (Singapore) and Obayashi Corporation for S$530 million (US$ million) in May 2024.
 Construction was scheduled to begin in the 3rd quarter of 2024 with a targeted completion date of 2032.

+On 14 May 2026, a banksman died after being struck by a concrete slab at the Turf City work site.
+The worker was hacking a temporary concrete section.